nikhil-prabhu/clouddetect/README.md

 *While this library is structured similarly to the Rust crate, it follows Go conventions and idioms and is not a direct port.*

+## License

+This module is dual-licensed under the GPL 3.0 (see `LICENSE-GPL-3.0`) or MIT (see `LICENSE-MIT`).
+You can choose between them if you use this module.

+`SPDX-License-Identifier: GPL-3.0 OR MIT`

 ## Features

 * Currently, this module supports the identification of the following providers: